qntm/base65536/README.md

 And of course, the worse you are at HATETRIS, the shorter your replay is, and the more room you have for invective.

+## Unicode has 1,114,112 code points, most of which we aren't using.
+Can we go further?

+To encode one additional bit per character, or 140 additional bits (37.5 additional octets) per Tweet, we need to *double* the number of code points we use.

+[`base65536gen`](https://github.com/ferno/base65536gen) returns only 92,240 safe characters from the "Letter, Other" [General Category](https://en.wikipedia.org/wiki/Unicode_character_property#General_Category).
+Modifying it to add other safe General Categories (all the Letter, Number and Symbol GCs) yields only 101,064 safe characters.
+We really need 131,072, and even then the gain would be marginal (17 bits per code point instead of 16).

 ## License

 MIT